mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the array.)
 Such an implementation needs to update these links to maintain the left-balanced structure of the tree as the tree is extended to add new members, or truncated when memebers are removed.

-This appendix provides example algorithms for adding a single leaf and removing a single leaf from a link-based tree.
-These algorithms can be repeated as necessary to implement the tree modifications required to apply Add and Remove proposals.

-To add a leaf node N to the right side of the tree:

-* Let X = the rightmost leaf of the tree
-* While X is full and X is not the root, let X = parent(X)
-  * Recall that a node is full if the subtree under it has a number of leaves under it that is a power of two (see {{tree-computation-terminology}})
-* If X is not full:
-  * Set R = right(X)
-  * Set right(X) to a new blank parent node Y with left child R and right child N
-* If X is full (and thus X is the root)
-  * Add a new root node Y with left child X and right child N

-To remove the rightmost leaf of the tree:

-* Let X = the rightmost leaf of the tree
-* Let P = parent(X)
-* If P is the root, set the root of the tree to left(P)
-* Otherwise:
-  * Let Q = parent(P)
-  * Set right(Q) = left(P)
-* Delete X and P

 The following code snippet shows how these algorithms could be implemented in Python.